nateProjects/sylvania/README.md

 * Spear between eyes (Capture ink for some reason?)
 * Collect pearl - you have the first jewel!

-Qs -
+Questions -

 * Where and how to get Axe?
-* Alt. to Boar bladder?
+* Alternatives to Boar bladder? - seems like a weird solution to breath underwater

 #### To get Jewel of Sky